tfulanchan/academy/docs/disclosure/disclosure-51-88.md

   </div>
 </details>

-5. List five of the related parties (as defined by the corporate governance regulations)
+6. List five of the objectives of the corporate governance regulations

 Answer reference: Section 5-1-1-2

+86

 <details>
   <summary>List five of the objectives of the corporate governance regulations</summary>